Milenko Zablaćanski: Career

 Zablaćanski graduated from the Faculty of Dramatic Arts (FDU) in Belgrade, studying under Ognjenka Milićević.
 He began his career in the Boško Buha Theatre and in 1985 he moved to the Terazije Theatre, where he played the lead role in many productions.

 Filmography

 Death

-On 5 January 2008, Zablaćanski's vehicle was in a head-on collision.
+On 5 January 2008, Zablaćanski's vehicle was involved in a head-on collision.
 Zablaćanski received massive head injuries and was carried away unconscious to the Užice hospital.
 When his condition did not improve and he did not wake from a coma, he was transferred to the Military Medical Academy in Belgrade where he died on 22 January.
 He was buried on 25 January 2008 in the Alley of Distinguished Citizens in the New Cemetery, Belgrade.